Focus – Connection - Transformation

 Why use a Labyrinth?

-A labyrinth helps you enter into a meditative relaxed state and turns your attention inward and therefore profound changes occur for improved problems solving, creativity and enhanced intuition.
+A labyrinth helps you enter into a meditative relaxed state and turns your attention inward and reconnected to intuitive wisdom, feeling calm, grounded, and inner balance.

 Winding through the path making both clockwise and counter clockwise movements with slow left then right turns balances the left and right hemisphere of the brain.
-This engages both the left side of the brain being analytical and logical and the right side of the brain the more creative side.
-As such you see the world in more rhythm and flow.
+This helps you to see your world in more rhythm and flow than black and white.

 - It is calming, promotes well-being and inner confidence.
 It helps you to regain balance and perspective.